amir16yp/imgbkp/README.md

 # imgbkp
-A self hosted Imgur-like web application designed for a single user to share images and videos IMGBKP is a self-hosted web application that allows a single user to securely host their images and videos.
+A self hosted Imgur-like web application designed for a single user to share images and videos.<br/>
+IMGBKP is a self-hosted web application that allows a single user to securely host their images and videos.
 While uploading is restricted to those with the password, anyone can view the images and videos once they are uploaded.

 Features